cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -memberlist.message-history-buffer-bytes
 [message_history_buffer_bytes: <int> | default = 0]

+# Enable the broadcast of messages with more than 64KB.
+This can be safely
+# enabled after migration to 1.12.0.
+# CLI flag: -memberlist.enable-broadcast-of-large-messages
+[enable_broadcast_of_large_messages: <boolean> | default = false]

 # IP address to listen on for gossip messages.
 Multiple addresses may be
 # specified.
 Defaults to 0.0.0.0
 # CLI flag: -memberlist.bind-addr